-There eventually comes a time in the lives of many dog owners where they have to face the fact that their beloved canine companion isn’t as young as he or she used to be.
-When one’s beloved pet begins to age, it can be heartbreaking.
+There eventually comes a time in the lives of many dog owners where they have to face the fact that their beloved canine companion isn’t as young as they used to be.
 Caring for senior dogs isn’t always as easy as it was when they were younger, either.

-Just as humans have different needs as they age, dogs are the same.
-As a dog owner, you obviously want what’s best for your furry friend, especially when they begin to slow down and show the signs of aging.
+Dogs, like humans, have different needs as they age.
+As a dog parent, you obviously want what’s best for your furry friend, especially when they begin to slow down and show the signs of aging.
 No matter how far along in years a dog happens to be, most dog owners would agree that making sure their canine companion is well taken care of is the number one priority.

 Senior Dog Care: How to Make an Older Dog Comfortable

-Think of your senior dog as you would a grandparent or older individual.
-Just like older humans, senior dogs need different types of care in order to stay comfortable and maintain a high quality of life.
-As a dog owner, it’s your responsibility to protect and promote your dog’s well-being in all stages of its life, especially during the golden years.
+Think of your senior dog as you would an elderly person.
+Just like older humans, senior dogs need different types of care in order to feel comfortable and maintain a high quality of life.
+As a dog owner, it’s your responsibility to protect and promote your dog’s well-being in all stages of their life.

 If your dog is getting on in years, here are a few ways to provide the best care for him so he can continue to live a happy and comfortable life.